-Three art students and Associate Professor of Art Marek Ranis have received an invitation to participate in the Gorée Diaspora Festival in Senegal, Africa, this month.
+Three art students and Associate Professor of Art Marek Ranis received an invitation to participate in the Gorée Diaspora Festival in Senegal, Africa, November 17-29.
 The annual international art festival was established to promote links through art and cultural exchange between Senegal and the descendants of the slaves forced to leave Africa from Gorée Island.

-Students Chauncey Carter, Sheree Davidson, and Nadia Meadows will participate in the festival’s first iron pour, working with a group of art students from Senegal and other countries to create a collaborative work that honors the African Diaspora.
-They will also attend lectures and presentations and tour cultural sites in Senegal.
-Except for airfare, all expenses will be covered by the municipality of Gorée Island and the Senegalese Ministry of Education.
+Students Chauncey Carter, Sheree Davidson, and Nadia Meadows participated in the festival’s first iron pour, working with a group of art students from Senegal and other countries to create a collaborative work that honors the African Diaspora.
+They also attended lectures and presentations and toured cultural sites in Senegal.
+Except for airfare, all expenses are covered by the municipality of Gorée Island and the Senegalese Ministry of Education.